The core of Duke Engineering Management is four engineering management courses developed with Duke Law School and Duke's Fuqua School of Business

 Course Lists and Descriptions

 The program can be completed in as little as one year, though students may extend the program to meet their needs.
-The internship is typically completed during the summer either before or after beginning the program.
+The internship is typically completed during the summer either before or after beginning the program, and the internship assessment is taken in either semester 1 or 2.

 |Summer||Semester 1||Semester 2|